antonkingsley1/antonkingsley1.github.io/index.md

 # Anton Kingsley's Portfolio

 I am a first-year Computer Science major at CSUF, and I plan to graduate in 2029.
+My GitHub profile link is: https://github.com/antonkingsley1

 ## Favorite labs